tenstorrent/tt-metal/ttnn/README.md

     * TODO : address converting from int in data type for torch tensors to ttnn.uint32
     * TODO : mention how ttnn.blfloat32 is not supported on device
 * Is slicing available?
     * Slicing is supported.
-At the moment this feature falls back to using PyTorch slicing.
+At the moment this feature falls back to using PyTorch slicing on the host.
     * Example:
         * tensor1 = ttnn.from_torch(torch.randn(3,3))
         * print(tensor1[:1])